lsingh4634426/OpenSSL-clone/doc/designs/fips_indicator.md

 - A module must have an approved mode of operation that requires at least one service to use an approved security function (defined by [2] and [3]).
 - A FIPS 140-3 compliant module requires a built-in service indicator capable of indicating the use of approved security services
 - If a module only supports approved services in an approved manner an implicit indicator can be used (e.g. successful completion of a service is an indicator).
-- An approved algorithm is not considered to be an approved implementation if it does not have a CAVP certificate or does not include its required self-tests.
-(i.e. My interpretation of this is that if the CAVP certificate lists an algorithm with only a subset of key sizes, digests, and/or ciphers compared to the implementation, the differences ARE NOT APPROVED.
-In many places we have no restrictions on the digest or cipher selected.
+- An approved algorithm is not considered to be an approved implementation if it does not have a CAVP certificate or does not include its required self-tests. (i.e. My interpretation of this is that if the CAVP certificate lists an algorithm with only a subset of key sizes, digests, and/or ciphers compared to the implementation, the differences ARE NOT APPROVED.
+In many places we have no restrictions on the digest or cipher selected).
 - Documentation is required to demonstrate how to use indicators for each approved cryptographic algorithm.
 - Testing is required to execute all services and verify that the indicator provides an unambiguous indication of whether the service utilizes an approved cryptographic algorithm, security function or process in an approved manner or not.
 - The Security Policy may require updates related to indicators.
 AWS/google have added a table in their security policy called ‘Non-Approved Algorithms not allowed in the approved mode of operation’.
 An example is RSA with a keysize of < 2048 bits (which has been enforced by [4]).

 ### Legacy Support